E-commerce design pattern guide

 The primary audience for this guide is members or e-commerce teams, particularly in retail, with those involved in design from managers through to optimizers.
 The secondary audiences are agency-side digital teams and independent e-commerce consultants who are working with retail e-commerce clients.

 The first edition of this guide focused on best practices for creating desktop web experiences for retail with the intention to add more detail on mobile-optimized experiences.
-In the second edition, our main focus has been to update guidance and examples on mobile-optimised responsive and adaptive experiences.
+In the second and third edition, our main focus has been to update guidance and examples on mobile-optimised responsive and adaptive experiences.
 We have expanded the coverage on best practices for mobile retail design through these features:

 - Mobile-specific best practice sections for smartphone and tablets